sparkfun/SparkFun_RTK_Firmware/docs/repair.md

 ![New display board in place](img/Repair/SparkFun-RTK-Repair-17.jpg)

 Slide the old display board out.
-Remove the brown FPC and move over to the new display board.
+Remove the brown FPC from the old display board and move over to the new display board.
 Insert the new display board into the slot.

 ![Remove film](img/Repair/SparkFun-RTK-Repair-18.jpg)